DeliveranceTechSolutions/the_blue_avenger/README.md

 You already gave them your (or some) personal data, which is extremely valuable human input.
 It support a culture of do-nothing-until-you-are-doing-something.

 Coding interviews are not bad but it is so time consuming to keep that skill in check.
-Experience can help but at the end of the day, companies make the application process so extremely painful so when you think about leaving....you don't 😭
+Experience can help but at the end of the day, companies make the application process extremely painful so when you think about leaving....you don't 😭

 #### Break down the gate!